Tonelllo/Assignment2_ARP/README.md

 The primitives used by the drone are:
 - Kill(): used to send a signal to the WD to tell that it's alive
 - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
+- Select_wmask(): select() used to check the pipes with data and select one of them to read from.
+It additionally implements a temporary sigmask for SIGUSR1, so that the syscall can be executed without interrupts.
+Since the execution time of the select() is significantly lower than the WD period for sending signals, this mask should not affect the WD behaviour
+- Fopen(), Fclose(), Flock(): used to open, close and lock/unlock a file located in a specific path (in this case, the log file).
+Included in our self-defined `logging()` function, whose details can be found in the `utils.c` file
-- Shm_open(), Ftruncate(), Mmap(), Shm_unlink(), Munmap(): used to manage the shared memory
+- Write(), Read(): used to write to and read from the pipes
-- Sem_open(), Sem_wait(), Sem_post(), Sem_unlink(), Sem_close(): used to manage the semaphores declared in the server
+- Close(): used to safely close the pipes before exiting the process

 #### Input
 The **input** process takes the input from the user keyboard and calculates the current forces acting on the drone based on those inputs.
-The resulting forces are then written in the shared memory in order to be read from the drone process, which uses the forces to compute its dynamics.
+The resulting forces are then written to the server though a pipe, in order to be available for the drone process, which uses those forces to compute its dynamics.
 The input is also responsible for displaying all the parameters of the drone, such as position, velocity and forces acting on it.
 The displayed forces do not take into account repulsive forces of the walls, but only the ones that the user is applying through the input.
+Finally, the input has the task of sending a 'STOP' string if the 'P' key is pressed, so that all the processes will be safely closed.

 The keys available for the user are:
 ```